davidlattimore/wild/README.md

 they don't intend to.
 Wild doesn't do incremental linking yet, but that is the end-goal.
 By writing Wild in Rust, it's hoped that the complexity of incremental linking will be achievable.

+### What's working?

+The following platforms / architectures are currently supported:

+* x86-64 on Linux

+The following is working with the caveat that there may be bugs:

+* Output to statically linked, non-relocatable binaries
+* Output to statically linked, position-independent binaries (static-PIE)
+* Output to dynamically linked binaries
+* Output to shared objects (.so files)
+* Rust proc-macros, when linked with Wild work
+* Most of the top downloaded crates on crates.io have been tested with Wild and pass their tests

 ### What isn't yet supported?

 Lots of stuff.
 Here are some of the larger things that aren't yet done, roughly sorted by current